stclib/STC/README.md

 ---
 Description
 -----------
-STC is a *modern*, *fully typesafe*, *fast* and *compact* container and algorithm library for C99.
+STC is a *modern*, *typesafe*, *fast* and *compact* container and algorithms library for C99.
 The API naming is similar to C++ STL, but it takes inspiration from Rust and Python as well.
-The library let you store and manage trivial and highly complex data in a variety of containers with ease.
-It is optimized for speed, usage ergonomics, consistency, and it creates small binaries.
+The library handles everything from trivial to highly complex data using *templates*, and it supports a variety of containers.

 Containers
 ----------